-56. Inducements rewards gifts and favours to municipalities officials and other role players
+60. Inducements rewards gifts and favours to municipalities officials and other role players

-- (1) No person who is a provider or prospective provider of goods or services or a recipient or prospective recipient of goods disposed of or to be disposed of may either directly or through a representative or intermediary promise, offer or grant - - (a) any inducement or reward to the municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to - - (i) any official; or - (2) The accounting officer must promptly report any alleged contravention of sub- paragraph 1 to the National Treasury for considering whether the offending person, and any representative or intermediary through which such person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector.
+- (1) No person who is a provider or prospective provider of goods or services or a recipient or prospective recipient of goods disposed of or to be disposed of may either directly or through a representative or intermediary promise, offer or grant - - (a) any inducement or reward to the municipality for or in connection with the award of a contract; or - (b) any reward, gift, favour or hospitality to -

+(i) any official; or

+(2) The accounting officer must promptly report any alleged contravention of sub- paragraph 1 to the Page 60 of 69 and any representative or intermediary through which such person is alleged to have acted, should be listed in the National Treasury's database of persons prohibited from doing business with the public sector.